plaes/wirexfers/docs/user/flask_quickstart.rst

    :emphasize-lines: 1,8

     from flask import Flask, render_template, url_for
-    from wiretransfers import PaymentInfo, utils
+    from wirexfers import PaymentInfo, utils
     # [ rest of our flask app ]

     @app.route('/')